n0tflix/n0tFlix.Subtitles.Addic7ed/README.md

 # n0tFlix.Subtitles.Addic7ed
-A plugin to download subtitles from addicted
+A plugin to download subtitles from addic7ed